Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 ### Program Evaluation

-For the purposes of evaluating SuperScreen’s performance, the following terms shall have the meanings ascribed to them below:
+For the purposes of evaluating the performance of SuperScreen, Zoro has defined:
-* “Short-term” means 5-year period from 2024 (i.e., 2024 to 2028)
+* "short-term" to mean a 5-year period from 2024 (i.e., 2024 to 2028)
-* “Long-term” means 20-year period from 2024 (i.e., 2024 to 2043)
+* "long-term” to mean a 20-year period from 2024 (i.e., 2024 to 2043)

+Furthermore, key metrics which Zoro have identified as crucial for measuring success are:
+1. Policyholder Utilisation
+2. Customer Satisfaction
+3. Claims Frequency
+4. Lapse Rate
+5. New Policyholders

 The short-term timeframe is designed for preliminary analysis of the program’s initial outcome and marketing effectiveness.
 Conversely, the long-term timeframe is tailored to